IamAkash12/IamAkash12/README.md

 # 💫 About Me:
-🔭I'm currently working on Full Stack Projects<br>👯I'm looking to collaborate on Web-based projects<br>🌱I'm currently learning Node.js<br>⚡I can design wireframes/prototypes and can code them alongside.<br>✉️I'd love to hear from you akashkhurana28@gmail.com
+🔭I'm currently working as Full Stack Developer<br>⚡I can design wireframes/prototypes and can code them alongside.<br>✉️I'd love to hear from you akashkhurana28@gmail.com

 ## 🌐 Socials: